rssblue/v4v/README.md

-A set of helper functions for dealing with share- and percentage-fee-based recipients, as described in [Podcasting 2.0 spec](https://github.com/Podcastindex-org/podcast-namespace/blob/main/value/value.md).
+A set of helper functions for dealing with value-for-value (V4V) calculations and transactions.

+Modules include

+- [alby] for dealing with Alby's API.
+- [podcasting] for Podcasting 2.0-specific functions, including those related to [sat calculations](podcasting::calculations), [V4V payments](podcasting::payments), and [sat forwarding](podcasting::forwarding).

-Check out [docs.rs](https://docs.rs/v4v) for the available functions.
+Check out [docs.rs](https://docs.rs/v4v) for all available functions.